Clojure Cheatsheet

 What is Clojure used for?

 Clojure is primarily used for jvm functional programming, data processing.
-It was created by Rich Hickey in 2007 and follows the functional paradigm.
+It was created by Rich Hickey in 2007.
+It follows the functional paradigm.

 Is Clojure hard to learn?